DAT2G7/grid-all/README.md

 # grid-all

-This repository contains all the code accompanying cs-23-DAT-2-07's P2 project report
+This repository contains all the code accompanying cs-23-DAT-2-07's P2 report

 This is a wrapper of the underlying server, project, core and extension repositories.
 All configuration is handled as sub-module level to keep them self-contained.

-Guides for using each sub-module are also self-contained.
-Check the respective modules `README.md` for more info
+A short setup guide is included further down in this document.
+Full guides for using and developing each sub-module are also self-contained within their respective repositories.
+Check the respective module's `README.md` for more info.
+The extension is only described in its own repository, as it works independently of the rest of the codebase.

-A vscode workspace organising the full project has been provided.
-See `grid-all.code-workspace`
+A vscode workspace organising the full codebase has been provided.
+See `grid-all.code-workspace`.

 ## Prerequisites

-The project relies on `node` and `npm` already being installed on the host machine. `npm` alternatives like `yarn` or `pnpm` should also work, but no lock file has been supplied.
+The codebase relies on `node` and `npm` already being installed on the host machine. `npm` alternatives like `yarn` or `pnpm` should also work, but no lock file has been supplied.
 The setup script described below also assumes `npm` is installed.

 ## Getting started